25 Ultimate Fall Drives

-The trails, scenic railway and waterfalls of Cuyahoga Valley National Park are the autumn stars along this newer national byway in northeast Ohio, but the 110-mile route, which snakes south from Cleveland, also includes the Rock and Roll Hall of Fame and Museum and the Pro Football Hall of Fame.
-On fall weekends in Canal Fulton, a horse-drawn boat plies the byway’s namesake.
+The trails, scenic railway and waterfalls of Cuyahoga Valley National Park are the autumn stars along this newer national byway in northeast Ohio, but the 110-mile route, which snakes south from Cleveland, also includes the Rock and Roll Hall of Fame and the Pro Football Hall of Fame.
+On fall weekends in Canal Fulton, a horse-drawn boat plies the byway's namesake.

-Tale of two cities Like the opposing pole to Cleveland’s urban bustle, the sleepy, beautifully preserved village of Zoar hides quietly at the southern end of the drive.
-Walking tours and museums highlight the town’s Utopian history.
+Like the opposing pole to Cleveland's urban bustle, the sleepy, beautifully preserved village of Zoar hides quietly at the southern end of the drive.
+Walking tours and museums highlight the town's Utopian history.